ccao-data/model-res-avm/README.md

 If you’re on Windows, you’ll also need to install [Rtools](https://cran.r-project.org/bin/windows/Rtools/) in order to build the necessary packages.
-You may also want to (optionally) install [DVC](https://dvc.org/doc/install) to pull data and run pipelines.
+You may also want to (optionally) install [DVC](https://dvc.org/doc/install) to pull data and run the pipeline.

-We also publish a Docker image containing model code and all of the dependencies necessary to run it.
+We also publish a Docker image containing the model code and all of the dependencies necessary to run it.
 If you’re comfortable using Docker, you can skip the installation steps below and instead pull the image from `ghcr.io/ccao-data/model-res-avm:master` to run the latest version